 The lyric sung by Robert Preston, "Loving you is rain and winter wind" was changed to "Loving you is Rome and New Orleans" and overdubbed, but the original lyric remained on the original soundtrack album.

 Before the "We Need a Little Christmas" number, Mame is crying and says they don't even have any Kleenex.
 This may seem like an anachronism for 1929, but Kleenex was invented in 1924, and Mame's "progressive" lifestyle would certainly have included such newer innovations.

 The trivia item below may give away important plot points.

 In the original musical, Patrick marries the second of the two women he falls in love with.
 For the movie, these characters were combined into one.
 This above statement is just not true.
 In both the stage play and the stage musical Patrick falls in love and gets engaged to Gloria Upson who is crashing bore from a bigoted family.
-Mame disapproves and introduces him to Pegeen Ryan (a decorator or housekeeper depending upon which version) at the part where she breaks up Patrick and Gloria.
-You then we them nine years later, married and with little Peter.
+Mame disapproves and introduces him to Pegeen Ryan (a decorator or housekeeper, depending upon the version), ostensibly in an effort to break up Patrick and Gloria.
+We then see them nine years later, married and with little Peter.